exaFLOPsDenny/ESM3081/my_note/lec5_2.md

 ### Perspective on SVM regression as linear regression
 > Constraint from SVC has changed(>=1 to <= epsilon)
 > By this we need to check if it is under the margin of decision boundary or above
-> We need two slack valiables
+> We need two slack valiables (SVC: n parameters / SVR: 2n parameters)

 <img width="1120" alt="image" src="https://github.com/user-attachments/assets/90e91b6b-d23a-4ece-b5c3-278f88e827b9">